daniel-grimm/reference-material/certifications/Azure.md

 The Data Fundamentals certification is an introductory course to basic data concepts and data services in Azure.
 I think this is a terrific introduction to data and is light on the marketing materials aspect of a lot of foundational exams.

 # AZ-104
-The Azure Administrator certificate is a medium depth course that teaches you the services and the details of how to use them to create solutions.
+The Azure Administrator certificate is a medium depth course that teaches you the services in greater detail and has an emphasis from an identity and governance perspective.
+Not only will you need to know how to use the common Azure offerings, but also how to do it in a way that is secure.
+Group membership and management, JIT credentials, and Least Privilege principles are all questions you can expect on the exam.

 # AZ-305
-Deep course that teaches you how to take requirements and turn them into a quality recommendation for a solution.
+This is a deep certification that teaches you how to interpret requirements and turn them into a quality solution.
+You must not only know the details of the services, but how they meet requirements across different segments including cost, redundancy, scalability, and more.

 ## Azure Certifications FAQ
 ### Should I tak the exam online or at a test center?